East Tennessee, Virginia and Georgia Railway: Predecessor lines

 In 1836, a group of businessmen chartered the Hiwassee Railroad, based in Athens, Tennessee, which sought to construct a line from Knoxville southward to Dalton, Georgia, where it would join a planned extension of the Charleston and Hamburg line, providing Knoxville with a link to the Atlantic Coast.
 Like its competitors with the Cincinnati and Charleston, the Hiwassee ran into financial difficulties, and the Hiwassee Company nearly collapsed.
 The company was forced to focus on turnpike construction and iron production to survive.

 In 1844, the Charleston and Hamburg extension to Dalton was completed, and Knoxville and Athens businessmen again entertained the idea of building a rail line to Georgia.
 The Hiwassee Company was recharted in 1847 as the East Tennessee and Georgia Railroad, and with renewed support from the Tennessee state legislature, work on the line began the following year.
-By 1852, the line had reached Blair's Ferry (modern Loudon, Tennessee), just southeast of Knoxville.
+By 1852, the line had reached Blair's Ferry (modern Loudon, Tennessee), just southwest of Knoxville.
 On June 22, 1855, the first train rolled into Knoxville over the East Tennessee and Georgia's tracks.

 On July 4, 1855, as Knoxvillians celebrated the arrival of the railroad, track work began on the East Tennessee and Virginia Railroad, which sought to connect Knoxville with Bristol, Tennessee, where it would join existing tracks to create an unbroken rail line from New York to Memphis.
 Under the direction of Jonesborough physician Samuel B. Cunningham, this line reached New Market in 1856.
 After overcoming financial and engineering difficulties, the tracks from Knoxville to Bristol were completed on May 14, 1858, with Cunningham personally driving the last spike.

 During the 1850s, virtually every major business and political leader in Knoxville was involved in railroad building.
 In 1852, congressmen Horace Maynard, William Montgomery Churchwell, and John H. Crozier, along with attorney Oliver Perry Temple and minister Thomas William Humes, chartered the Knoxville and Kentucky Railroad, which planned to build a line northward into Kentucky, where it would join existing lines to Cincinnati and Louisville.
 By the outbreak of the Civil War, however, this company had laid just nine miles of track.